The road to a job offer and the Sales Engineer interview process can look a bit different from other roles after the initial stages.

 In some ways, a room full of skeptics is the best test of your talents.
 If you can convincingly sell a panel of Senior Sales Engineers, the VP of Sales and the hiring manager on their own product, then you can face the toughest customer challenges out there.

 Share Your Passion

-If your presentation is on the subject of your choice, choose something you're passionate about.
-Pick something you've done the deep research on, and that you can speak with perfect authority about.
+If your sales engineer demo is on a product of your choice, choose something you're passionate about.
+Pick something you've researched deeply and can discuss with a convincing degree of authority.

-We had a candidate do a demo on remote controlled helicopters - a subject that had absolutely nothing to do with the company's product, but it was a topic he could be an evangelist.
+We once had a candidate do a demo on remote-controlled helicopters - a subject that had absolutely nothing to do with the company's product, but was one for which he could be an evangelist.
 His passion and knowledge were on full display, and he expertly showcased the true object of the demonstration, namely himself.

 He nailed the demo and got the job.

 Whether you're presenting on your current product, the hiring company's product, or your favorite hobby, a successful Sales Engineer knows how to adapt to any set of circumstances.

 You might not end your demo looking for the sale, but you do want to bring the pitch to a clean close.
 Just as you know how to convert prospects into customers from a position of knowledge that offers a solution, you can use that power of creative know-how to get the job by optimally presenting yourself.